EntityGraphQL/EntityGraphQL/README.md

 - The mutation arguments class (`ActorArgs` above) with fields `FirstName` & `Id` will be arguments in the schema as `firstName` & `id`
 - If you're using the schema builder manually, the names you give will be the names used.
 E.g. `schemaProvider.AddField("someEntity", ...)` is different to `schemaProvider.AddField("SomeEntity", ...)`

-# Authorization & Secuity
+# Authorization & Security

-You should be able to secure the route where you app/client posts request to in any ASP.NET supports.
+You should secure the route where you app/client posts request to in any ASP.NET supports.
 Given GraphQL works with a schema you likely want to provide security within the schema.
 EntityGraphQL provides support for checking claims on a `ClaimsIdentity` object.

 First pass in the `ClaimsIdentity` to the query call